Auditions for Brelby Theatre Company’s production of Evil Dead the Musical will be held by appointment on July 27th from 2-5pm.

 Auditioners will be asked to prepare a 1 minute contemporary monologue, and a 16 bar song selection from a contemporary musical.
 We will not be providing an accompanist.

-*Video submissions will be accepted through Dec 30th*
+*Video submissions will be accepted through July 28th.*

 To reserve your audition spot, email firstname.lastname@example.org with your name, digital headshot/resume, and any information about conflicts during audition times.